iamshirazi/Elevator-System/README.md

 # Elevator-System

-ReadMe File for SYSC3303 Winter 2021 Project.
+README File for SYSC3303 Project Iteration 1.
 This project implements an elevator control system simulator using multi-threading.
 The different sub-system threads send information to each through data packets and sockets, the floor and elevator subsystems are clients, and the scheduler is a server.

 # Instructions For Setting Up
 -  Extract the zip file